mrmodise/senepe/README.md

 ```
 git clone https://github.com/mrmodise/senepe.git
 cd senepe
-npm install (to install angular2 dependencies - you need Internet connection for this)
+npm install (to install Angular dependencies - you need Internet connection for this)

-npm start (to start the Web application)
+see bottom 'development' section for more information
 ```

 For backend